 Tuesday, December 8, 2015

-Duchess of Cambridge wears Cambridge Lover's Knot tiara
+Duchess of Cambridge wears Queen Mary's Lover's Knot tiara

 Earlier tonight in London, the Duke and Duchess of Cambridge arrived at Buckingham Palace to attend the annual Diplomatic Reception, hosted by Queen Elizabeth II.
 It is a private event, and photos are not released to the press.